-This paper stems from an awareness that "power" has long been marginalized and is effectively "missing-in-action" in information systems (IS) research.
-We argue that power should be a core research agenda in IS-rather than being considered to be outside of rational models (Markus, 1983), seen as a "nuisance" (Introna, 2003) or an abstract notion, or viewed as predominantly possessed by powerful agents or organizations.
-Instead, we suggest that power dynamics are endemic to IS work, evident in actions and responses to actions.
+This paper stems from an awareness that "power" has long been marginalized, effectively "missing-in-action" in Information Systems (IS) research.
+We argue that power should be a core research agenda in IS - not elided as outside of rational models (Markus, 1983), not seen as a "nuisance" (Introna, 2003) or an abstract notion, nor as predominantly a possession of powerful agents or organizations.
+Rather, we suggest that power dynamics are endemic to IS work, evident in actions and responses to actions.
 We characterize this view of power as "present-in-actions" and provide an innovative lens to explain power in this context.
-The lens combines the episodic/systemic view of power with activity theory (AT), a practice-oriented theory.
-This novel conceptual lens goes beyond traditional views of power as possessive, hierarchical, or static, and aims to assist in providing a better, more complete, understanding of power as an integral aspect of organizational practices.
+The lens combines the episodic/systemic view of power with Activity Theory (AT), a practice-oriented theory.
+This novel conceptual lens goes beyond traditional, possessive, hierarchical or static frames of power, and aims to assist in providing a better, more complete, understanding power as an integral aspect of organizational practices.

 This paper has two main aims and contributions.
-First, we demonstrate how the episodic/systemic view and AT articulate power dynamics as present-in-actions in two qualitative case studies.
-Second, we deploy the cases strategically as evidence of and examples in support of a broader call for more research on power in the IS field.
-In support of this second aim, we argue for value of practice-based approaches to understanding power in IS.
-We advocate for more accessible field-specific resources on power, such as the accessible power-sensitive framework we develop in this paper.
-This framework emphasizes the following components: the importance of contexts when studying power in IS, the benefit of drawing on existing power and practice lenses and theories, and the importance of sharing lessons learned with other researchers and practitioners.
-We argue that an accessible framework for power dynamics has not previously been available to IS researchers, despite theories of power and practice being previously expounded upon.
-Without accessible resources, researchers and practitioners may question how power and practice can be understood.
-Therefore, the powersensitive framework developed in this paper guides researchers and practitioners by focusing on the IS context and questioning how power can be understood, how practiced-based perspectives can be used to study power, and how lessons about power dynamics can be drawn from similar IS contexts.
+Firstly, we demonstrate how the episodic/systemic view and AT articulate power dynamics as present-in-actions in two qualitative case studies.
+Secondly, we deploy the cases strategically as evidence of and examples in support of a broader call for more research on power in the IS field.
+In support of this second aim, we argue for the value of practice-based approaches to understand power in IS.
+We further advocate for more accessible field-specific resources on power, such as the accessible power-sensitive framework we develop in the paper.
+This framework emphasizes several components: the importance of contexts when studying power in IS; the benefit of drawing on existing power and practice lenses and theories; and sharing lessons learned with other researchers and practitioners.
+We argue that an accessible framework for power dynamics such as this has not previously been available to IS researchers, despite theories of power and practice having been expounded upon previously.
+Without accessible resources, researchers and practitioners often question how power and practice can be understood.
+Therefore, the power-sensitive framework developed in this paper guides researchers and practitioners by focusing on the IS context, in questioning how we can understand power and use practiced-based perspectives to help study power, and how we can draw out lessons about power dynamics in similar IS contexts.

-The analysis starts with a series of questions to clarify the key terms used.
-First: What is power?
-Second: Why should we study power in IS?
-Third: What do we mean by saying that power is "missing-in-action" in IS?
-Fourth: What do we mean when we advocate viewing power as present-in-actions?
-Fifth: What is a practice-based view?
-And finally: What does "mundane IS work" mean?
-In the following paragraphs, we address each of these questions.
+The analysis starts with a series of questions to clarify the key terms we use.
+Firstly, what is power?
+Secondly, why should we study power in IS?
+Thirdly, what do we mean by saying that power is "missing-in-action" in IS?
+Fourthly, what do we mean when we advocate viewing power as present-in-actions?
+Fifthly, what is a practice-based view?
+And finally, what does "mundane IS work" mean?
+In the following paragraphs, we provide explanations for each of these questions.